+I CERTIFY THAT:

-I CERTII FY THAT: I was informed of the following addition/deletion/corre ection made to the file.
+I was informed of the following addition/deletion/correction made to the file.

--

 Candidate's Name

 Candidate's Signature

 Date

-If the abo ove changes resulted in a new department letter or an addendum, then:
+If the above changes resulted in a new department letter or an addendum, then:

-Jnder APM 220-80-e

-(5) business days of receiving it and to direct tran VPAP as described in Section II.A.9.b of the Call nents on the departmental recommendation within five smittal of these comments to the Chair, the Dean, or the .
+- C. Under APM 220-80-e - 1.
+I received a copy of the department letter on . - I was informed of the right to make written comments on the departmental recommendation within five (5) business days of receiving it and to direct transmittal of these comments to the Chair, the Dean, or the VPAP as described in Section II.A.9.b of the Call.
 I have chosen to:

-☐ respond in writing to the departmental recomm ☐ not respond to the departmental recommendate nendation within 5 business days (use Attachment H) ion and waive the five (5) day waiting period.
+respond in writing to the departmental recommendation within 5 business days (use Attachment H) not respond to the departmental recommendation and waive the five (5) day waiting period.